trickste/csvYaml/README.md

 #### CI/CD Github Actions Screenshot
 ![App - Idle](./readme-asset/cicdGithub.png)

+#### How to use CI/CD file
+- Create the application as per the directory structure
+- the CI/CD is configured to be invoked on every and pull request on the main branch.
+- On invoking the pipeline the folloinng steps will take place
+    - **Test Job**: It performs linting test on the python scripts.
+    - **Build Job**: It containerizes the application and the **csvYaml** module.
+    - **Image Test Job**: It performs Trivy and Dockle tests on the docker image.
+Here, we are not using the tests on docker image as quality gates.
+    - **Image Push Job**: Here, the image is pushed to [Dockerhub](https://hub.docker.com/repository/docker/tricksterepo/pythontestapp/general)
+    - **Deploy Job**: Finally the Web app is deployed in my local system as a docker container.

 #### Note:
 - The pipeline waits for manual approval to perform CD.
 - GitHub Runners are installed on my local machine to run the pipeline.
 - The Docker container for the application is deployed on my local machine.
+- Dockerfile functioning:
+    - **Stage one**:
+        - This stage installs the requirements in a venv
+        - Then creates the wheel file using command `python3 setup.py bdist_wheel`, here:
+            - **setup.py** is the file typically contains metadata about the project and instructions on how to install the package, its dependencies, and other necessary information.
+            - **bdist_wheel** command creates a binary distribution in form of a "wheel" file.
+    - **Stage Two**:
+        - Copies requirements and wheel dictribution file from the previous stage
+        - Copies the Web app files from local machine.
+        - Invokes the application

 ## Roadmap
-- Automatic version upgrade.
+- Implement a system for automatic version upgrades to ensure consistent versioning.
-- Quality gates for PyLint, Trivy, and Dockle tests.
+- Set up quality gates for PyLint, Trivy, and Dockle tests to enforce code quality and security.
-- CSV to YAML Conversion up to n levels.
+- Enhance CSV to YAML conversion to support nested structures of arbitrary depth.
-- Updating CI/CD to make it more modular and scalable to multiple environments.
+- Refactor CI/CD pipeline to be more modular and scalable across different environments.
-- Add health checks for the application.
+- Add health checks to monitor the application's status and ensure it is running correctly.
-- Update Dockerfile to make the image more secure.
+- Update Dockerfile to follow best practices for security and reduce the attack surface.
+- Update for deploying the application to cloud platforms like AWS, Azure, and Google Cloud.